-Skin tag in this area is common among overweight people who have more folds in the neck area and people who wear jewelry often or high collared shirts leading to constant friction.
+Neck – Skin tags in this area are common among overweight people who have more folds in the neck area and people who wear jewelry often or high collared shirts causing constant friction.

-Tight fitting clothes result in the development of skin tags in the groin area.
-Active people may also find that the friction caused by movement, may cause some skin tags in this area.
+Groin Area –Tight fitting clothes result in the development of skin tags in the groin area.
+Active people may also find that the friction caused by movement, may cause some skin tags here.
 They are often mistaken for ingrown hairs but if the bump is more raised, then it is possibly a skin tag.

-Pregnant women have an increased possibility of developing skin tags under the breast.
+Under breasts – Pregnant women have an increased possibility of developing skin tags under their breasts.
 This is due to the hormone fluctuation together with rapid breast growth.
-The general rubbing of bras in the area can also lead to developing skin tags.
+The general rubbing of bras in the area can also lead to skin tags developing.

-People with Crohn’s disease are seen to have skin tags in their anal openings, commonly referred to as perianal skin tags.
+People with Crohn’s disease may find skin tags around their anus, commonly referred to as perianal skin tags.

-Other common areas you may notice a skin tag include the armpits, upper areas of the chest, vaginal region and around the elbow where the skin tends to fold or rub more often.
+Other common areas you may notice a skin tag include the armpits, upper areas of the chest, genitals and around the elbow where the skin tends to fold or rub more often.

 Young children may develop them on their upper eyelids due to excessive rubbing of their eyes.
-Active teens may find them under their arms, due to the friction of the continuous movement.
+Active teens may notice skin tags under their arms, from the friction of the continuous movement.